CONTRAINDICATIONS / PRECAUTIONS

 Cannabidiol: (Major) Avoid concomitant use of tizanidine and cannabidiol as increased tizanidine exposure may occur.
 If use together is necessary, initiate tizanidine at 2 mg and increase by 2 to 4 mg/day based on clinical response.
 Discontinue tizanidine if hypotension, bradycardia, or excessive drowsiness occurs.
 Tizanidine is a CYP1A2 substrate and cannabidiol is a weak CYP1A2 inhibitor.

 Capmatinib: (Major) Avoid concomitant use of tizanidine and capmatinib as increased tizanidine exposure may occur.
 If use together is necessary, initiate tizanidine at 2 mg and increase by 2 to 4 mg/day based on clinical response.
 Discontinue tizanidine if hypotension, bradycardia, or excessive drowsiness occurs.
-Tizanidine is a CYP1A2 substrate and capmatinib is a weak CYP1A2 inhibitor.
+Tizanidine is a CYP1A2 substrate and capmatinib is a moderate CYP1A2 inhibitor.

 Carbidopa; Levodopa; Entacapone: (Moderate) COMT inhibitors should be given cautiously with other agents that cause CNS depression, such as tizanidine, due to the possibility of additive sedation.
 COMT inhibitors have also been associated with sudden sleep onset during activities of daily living such as driving, which has resulted in accidents in some cases.
 Prescribers should re-assess patients for drowsiness or sleepiness regularly throughout treatment, especially since events may occur well after the start of treatment.
 Patients should be advised to avoid driving or other tasks requiring mental alertness until they know how the combination affects them.